will62794/will62794.github.io/_posts/2024-12-02-interaction-graphs.markdown

 1. Enable or disable $$B$$.
 2. Affect the resulting state after a $$B$$ action is taken.

-This gives more rise to a more precise notion of interaction compared to our syntactic read/write definition above.
-Note that this notion of interaction (conversely, "independence") we define bears similarity to the independence notions used in classical [partial order reduction](https://www.cs.cmu.edu/~emc/15817-f08/lectures/partialorder.pdf) techniques.
+This gives rise to a more precise notion of interaction compared to our syntactic, read/write definition from above.
+Note that this notion of interaction we define (conversely, "independence") bears similarity to the independence notions used in classical [partial order reduction](https://www.cs.cmu.edu/~emc/15817-f08/lectures/partialorder.pdf) techniques.
 <!-- and we can in theory do these kinds of checks statically, though we may need assistance of a symbolic checker i.e. SAT/SMT solver to check these interactino conditions in general.  -->
 Related ideas also appear in [early papers](https://www-old.cs.utah.edu/docs/techreports/2003/pdf/UUCS-03-028.pdf) on symbolic partial order reduction, which use a SAT solver to check these independence conditions.

 <!-- We can also try to mechanically check these notions of interaction e.g. using a symbolic verification tool or model checker. -->

-We can formally encode these two interaction properties above for generic actions $$A_1, A_2$$ as follows, defined as temporal logic formulas stating whether $$A_1$$ "interacts with"/"affects" $$A_2$$:
+We can formally encode the two interaction properties above for generic actions $$A_1, A_2$$, as follows, defined as temporal logic formulas stating whether $$A_1$$ "interacts with" / "affects" $$A_2$$:

 <figure id="semantic-interaction">
 $$